Stephen Harper: Leader of the Canadian Alliance (2002–2003)

-Conservative Party leadership, 2004–2006
+Leader of the Conservative Party

 On January 12, 2004, Harper announced his resignation as the leader of the Official Opposition in order to run for the leadership of the Conservative Party of Canada.
 Harper was elected the first leader of the Conservative Party, with a first ballot majority against Belinda Stronach and Tony Clement on March 20, 2004.
 Harper's victory included strong showings outside of Western Canada.

 2004 federal election

 Harper led the Conservatives into the 2004 federal election.
-Initially, new Prime Minister Paul Martin held a large lead in polls, but this eroded because of infighting, Adscam (a scandal that came as a result of a Government of Canada "sponsorship program" in the province of Quebec and involving the Liberal Party of Canada) and other scandals surrounding his government.
+Initially, new prime minister Paul Martin held a large lead in polls, but this eroded because of infighting, Adscam (a scandal that came as a result of a Government of Canada "sponsorship program" in the province of Quebec and involving the Liberal Party of Canada) and other scandals surrounding his government.
 The Liberals attempted to counter this with an early election call, as this would give the Conservatives less time to consolidate their merger.

 This, along with an unpopular provincial budget by Liberal Premier Dalton McGuinty in Ontario, moved the Conservatives into a lead for a time.
 However, comments by Conservative MPs, leaked press releases accusing the then prime minister of supporting child pornography, as well as attack ads suggesting that the Conservatives had a secret agenda, caused Harper's party to lose some momentum.

 The Liberals were re-elected to power with a minority government, with the Conservatives coming in second place.
 The Conservatives managed to make inroads into the Liberals' Ontario stronghold, primarily in the province's socially conservative central region.
 However, they were shut out of Quebec, marking the first time that a centre-right party did not win any seats in that province.
 Harper, after some personal deliberation, decided to stay on as the party leader.